Mel Lopez: Personal life

-Political life
+Political career

 Councilor (1967–1975)

+Lopez was elected municipal board member (city councilor) of Manila in 1967.

-On August 21, 1971, 1971 Plaza Miranda bombing marred a Liberal Party rally, killing 9 persons and injuring 92 more, including Lopez, who was then a councilor.
+On August 21, 1971, the bombing at Plaza Miranda marred a Liberal Party rally, killing 9 persons and injuring 92 more, including Lopez, who was then a city councilor.
 President Ferdinand Marcos used the bombing incident as a basis to suspend the writ of habeas corpus.

 When Marcos declared martial law, Lopez decided to organize active opposition to the regime that could eventually topple it and help restore democracy to the country.
 He held secret meetings with labor and student leaders, community and political leaders, exploring ideas on how to organize opposition to the martial law regime.

 Laban

 Lopez was among the founding signatories of Laban, a contraction of “Lakas ng Bayan” and a Tagalog translation of People's Power.
 When Marcos announced an election for the Interim Batasang Pambansa on April 7, 1978, he was the campaign manager in Manila, organizing sorties and meetings to attract more citizens to oppose Marcos' dictatorial rule.